Pfizer and BioNTech Receive Authorization in the European Union for COVID-19 Vaccine

 “With the pandemic still raging in many countries, we are continuing to work around the clock to bring this vaccine to the world as quickly, efficiently and equitably as possible,” said Albert Bourla, Chairman and Chief Executive Officer, Pfizer.
 “I am truly grateful for the collaboration with our partner BioNTech, and to the European Medicines Agency and European Commission for their thorough and efficient review to help us defeat a virus that has already claimed the lives of hundreds of thousands of people in Europe.
 We are grateful that this authorization is bringing hope to people across the continent, as we hopefully turn the corner of this crisis and approach the new year.”

-The EU authorization is based on the totality of scientific evidence shared by the companies as part of the EMA’s rolling review process and the application for CMA, which the companies submitted on [url="]December+1%2C+2020[/url].
-This included data from a pivotal Phase 3 clinical study [url="]announced[/url] last month and published recently in [url="]%3Ci%3EThe+New+England+Journal+of+Medicine%3C%2Fi%3E[/url].
+The EU authorization is based on the totality of scientific evidence shared by the companies as part of the EMA’s rolling review process and the application for CMA, which the companies submitted on December 1, 2020.
+This included data from a pivotal Phase 3 clinical study announced last month and published recently in The New England Journal of Medicine.
 The Phase 3 data demonstrated a vaccine efficacy rate of 95% in participants without prior SARS-CoV-2 infection (first primary objective) and also in participants with and without prior SARS-CoV-2 infection (second primary objective), in each case measured from 7 days after the second dose.
 The Data Monitoring Committee (DMC) for the study has not reported safety concerns related to the vaccine.
 Efficacy was consistent across age, gender, race and ethnicity demographics.
 All trial participants will continue to be monitored to assess the duration of protection and safety for an additional two years after their second dose.

 Following today’s CMA, Pfizer and BioNTech will initiate delivery of the first vaccine doses immediately across the EU based on a distribution plan defined by the EC and contract terms.
-In November 2020, Pfizer and BioNTech [url="]reached+an+agreement+[/url]with the EC to supply 200 million doses of a vaccine for COVID-19 in 2020 and 2021, with the option for up to 100 million additional doses, subject to agreement of the parties.
-Delivery will begin immediately, and occur in stages, throughout 2020 and 2021, to ensure an equitable allocation of vaccines according to contract terms across the EU.
+In November 2020, Pfizer and BioNTech reached an agreement with the EC to supply 200 million doses of a vaccine for COVID-19 in 2020 and 2021, with the option for up to 100 million additional doses, subject to agreement of the parties.
+Delivery will will begin immediately and occur in stages throughout 2020 and 2021 to ensure an equitable allocation of vaccines according to contract terms across the EU.
 Vaccine doses for Europe will be produced in BioNTech’s manufacturing sites in Germany, and Pfizer’s manufacturing site in Puurs, Belgium.

 About the Phase 2/3 Study